Philip J. Klass: UFO research

 Klass's modus operandi when dealing with opponents such as Friedman was exceptional.
 He seemed to have an acute understanding of his position in both his career and his hobby and the power that position afforded him.
 When he learned of Friedman's plans to move to Canada in 1980, Klass wrote a letter to A.G.
 McNamara with the Herzberg Institute of Astrophysics at the National Research Council in Ottawa.
 For decades the NRC had been the unwilling recipient of UFO reports collected by the Royal Canadian Mounted Police.
 The NRC did not research the reports they received; they merely classified them as "meteorite" or "non-meteorite" and filed them.
 The purpose of Klass's letter was to bring "bad tidings"—that Stanton Friedman was moving to Canada.
 Klass warned that Friedman would begin accusing them of UFO coverups.
 He then went on to smear Friedman's professionalism, while simultaneously claiming to be Friedman's friend when discussing topics other than UFOs.
 Ten days later a memo was sent within the NRC management which said, "I don't know what we can do to prepare for the arrival in Canada of this man Friedman, but if he acts as Klass predicts we can ill afford the publicity he will generate for us."
 The decision was made quickly to turn over all UFO reports older than a year to the Public Archives of Canada.
 Klass's single letter apparently prompted a major records relocation in Canada and subsequently made Friedman's research easier than it otherwise might have been.

 Klass was correct in that Friedman did indeed begin studying the Canadian UFO records and did accuse the Canadian government of covering up information.
-In an undated paper on the Canadian UFO situation in Canada, Friedman charged that "two government-sponsored investigative bodies" had covered up UFO information, and the government had "hidden or destroyed" further information.
+In an undated paper on the UFO situation in Canada, Friedman charged that "two government-sponsored investigative bodies" had covered up UFO information, and the government had "hidden or destroyed" further information.
 In the same paper Friedman also told a different version of the events leading to the Canadian UFO records being moved to the public archives.
 He claims that efforts by a "Canadian researcher" with the legal name of Mr. X and Friedman himself were responsible for having the records transferred.

 Author Michael Sokolove wrote in his article "The Debunkers": "Klass was the voice of cool reason, seeking to demonstrate that a temporary inability to fill in the whole story should not open the door to wild speculation.
 His real argument, like all debunkers', was not with the people who believed that they had witnessed or experienced some paranormal event but with those who made an industry of igniting their imaginations."